koor-tech/koor/SECURITY.md

 If you find a security vulnerability or any security related issues, please **DO NOT** file a public issue. **Do not** create a GitHub issue.
-Instead, send your report privately to [cncf-rook-security@lists.cncf.io](mailto:cncf-rook-security@lists.cncf.io).
+Instead, send your report privately to [security@koor.tech](mailto:security@koor.tech).
 Security reports are greatly appreciated and we will publicly thank you for it.

 Please provide as much information as possible, so we can react quickly.
 For instance, that could